 - A. Identify All Such Public Roads and Services; - 1.
 Roads - a.
-Any proposed routes that will be used for construction and maintenance purposes shall be identified.
+Any proposed routes that will be used for construction workersand, maintenance workers, staging, construction, maintenance, and decommissioning by Applicant, its contractors and subcontractors for vehicles of over five (5) gross tons vehicle weightpurposes shall be identified.
 If the route includes a public road, it must be approved by the Henry County Engineer/Highway Department.
-The Engineer shall conduct a preconstruction baseline survey to determine existing road conditions for assessing potential future damage. - b.
+The Engineer shall conduct a preconstruction baseline survey to determine existing road conditions for assessing and recording potential future damage.

+b.
 Any road damage caused by the construction of the WECS project equipment, the installation of same, or the removal of same, shall be repaired to the satisfaction of the Henry County Engineer.
 The Engineer must choose to require either remediation of road repair upon completion of the project or is authorized to collect fees for oversized load permits.
-Further, a corporate surety bond made out to the Henry County Commissioners in an amount to be fixed by the Engineer shall be required by the Engineer to insure the County that future repairs are completed to the satisfaction of the unit of local government.
-The cost of bonding is to be paid by the applicant. - c.
+Further, a corporate surety bond made out to the Henry County Commissioners in an amount to be fixed by the Engineer shall be required by the Engineer to iensure the County that future repairs are completed to the satisfaction of the unit of local government.
+The cost of bonding is to be paid by the applicant.

+- c.
 Newly constructed WECS access roads may not impede the flow of water and shall be approved by the Henry County Drainage Board. - 2.
 Dust and Debris Control

 Reasonable dust and debris control measures will be required by the County during construction of WECS.
 For instance, a storm water run off fence shall be required on all construction sites during construction and installation.
+All complaints shall be addressed promptly.